 at this moment in time?

-- I'm always looking for the
+- I'm always looking for

-dramatic arc of his story.
+the dramatic arc of a story,

-for a way to illuminate history
+And then for a way to illuminate history

 and sociology through that story.

-Jim Thorpe is both an incredible story
+Jim Thorpe is both an

-of perhaps the greatest athlete ever.
+the greatest athlete ever,

-Someone who did things
+someone who did things

 that were unparalleled.